neurospin/unicog/unicogfmri/localizer/README.md

 ###### Preprocessing and first-level

 We are now going to use pypreprocess to run the preprocessing and the first level analysis in a single step.
 All the information resides in a configuration file, here *config.ini*.
-Read this file, then run:
+Read this file.
+The parameters are document on pypreprocess website.

+Then, run:

-      python preprocess_first_level.py config.ini
+      python preprocess_and_1st_level.py config.ini

 If everything works well, reports have been create in html files which you can open, e.g., with firefox.